HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

     </View>
     ```

-3. Connect ML backend to Label Studio: go to your project `Settings -> Machine Learning -> Add Model`
+4. Connect ML backend to Label Studio: go to your project `Settings -> Machine Learning -> Add Model`
 and specify `http://<your-ip>:9090` as a URL.

-4. Add images to Label Studio.
+5. Add images to Label Studio.

-5. Open any task in the Data Manager and see the predictions from the YOLO model.
+6. Open any task in the Data Manager and see the predictions from the YOLO model.

 # Labeling Configurations

-### Supported object and control tags
+## Supported Object & Control Tags

 **Object tags**
 - `<Image>` - image to annotate